 Investments in Unconsolidated Entities.
 We participate in a number of land development joint ventures and have investments in other unconsolidated entities in which we have less than a controlling interest.
 We enter into investments in unconsolidated entities in order to acquire attractive land positions, to manage our risk profile and to leverage our capital base.
-Excluding our investment in a pre-owned rental homes real estate investment trust (REIT), our investments in our unconsolidated entities are typically entered into with developers, other homebuilders and financial partners to develop finished lots for sale to the unconsolidated entity's members and other third parties.
-We account for our interest in our unconsolidated entities under the equity method.
-We recognize our share of equity in income (loss) and profits (losses) from the sale of lots to other buyers.
-Our share of profits from lots we purchase from the unconsolidated entities is deferred and treated as a reduction of the cost of the land purchased from the unconsolidated entities for impairment during each reporting period.
-A series of operating losses of an investee or other factors may indicate that a decrease in the value of our investment in the unconsolidated entity has occurred which is other-than-temporary.
+Excluding our investment in a pre-owned rental homes real estate investment to more thore homebuilders and financial partners to develop finished lots for sale to the unconsolidated entities are typically entered into with developers, other homebuilders and financial partners to develop finished lots for sale to the unconsolidated entities and there third parties.
+We account for our interest in our unconsolidated entities and treated as a reduction of the cost of the land purchased from the unconsolidated entities.
+Such profits are subsequently recognized at the time the home closes and title passes to the homebuyer.
+We evaluate our investments in unconsolidated entities for impairment during each reporting period.
+A series of operating losses of an investment set or other factors may indicate that a decrease in the value of our investment in the unconsolidated entity has occurred which is other-than-temporary.
 The amount of impairment recognized is the excess of the investment's carrying value over its estimated fair value.
 Our unconsolidated entities typically obtain secured acquisition and development financing.
 See Note 3, Investments in Unconsolidated Entities.